 Earth Day Network is calling on environmentalists, NGOs and individuals to contact Embassies to pressure them to change their position.

 Earth Day Network’s theme this year is Protect Our Species and whales represent one of the most endangered species.
 In addition, 2020 marks the 50th anniversary of the birth of the modern environmental movement and the beginning of Earth Day.
 An announcement by Iceland that whaling has been consigned to the history books would be an early celebration for citizens everywhere in advance of this special anniversary year.

 “The 50th anniversary is the appropriate time for Iceland, as well as Norway and Japan, to join almost 100 percent of the world’s countries to end commercial and scientific whaling for good,” adds Rogers.

 For more information, or to schedule an interview, please contact:

 Mobile phone + 1 202-355-8875

 EARTH DAY NETWORK

 The first Earth Day on April 22, 1970, activated 20 million Americans from all walks of life and is widely credited with launching the modern environmental movement.
-Growing out of the first Earth Day, Earth Day Network (EDN), the world’s largest recruiter to the environmental movement, works year-round with tens of thousands of partners in more than 190 countries on global reforestation, climate and environmental literacy, ending plastic pollution and protecting biodiversity.
+Growing out of the first Earth Day, Earth Day Network (EDN), the world’s largest recruiter to the environmental movement, works year-round with 75,000 partners in more than 190 countries on global reforestation, climate and environmental literacy, ending plastic pollution and protecting biodiversity.
 EDN’s goal is to build environmental democracy and to broaden, diversify and mobilize the environmental movement worldwide.